 To book for this session please complete the enrolment form from below or collect a booking form from the Parish Office or from the Priests after Mass.

 - The ‘Rite of Welcome’ involves the presentation of your child to the Church community.
 This shows the parents intention to bring a new member into the church community and asks the congregation to welcome, pray for and support the child as she/he begins life as a Christian.
 The Rite of Welcome takes place during the 10.45am Mass on the Sunday before the Baptism.

-- The Baptism Ceremony will take place on a Sunday at 12.30pm.
+- The Baptism Ceremony will take place on Saturday at 11.30am and Sunday at 12.30pm.
 The baptism ceremony is a special family time but is also special for our parish community, because baptism is the time when the Christian community welcomes a new member into its midst.
 This is why the church wants every baptism to be a community celebration, not a private one, however we do limit the ceremony to five families per Sunday.
 You will book your child’s Baptism in when you attend the preparation session.

 Many parents choose two or even more Godparents, however the Church asks that at least one Godparent must be a Catholic over the age of 16 who has received the Sacrament of Eucharist and has been Confirmed and is firm in their faith, as their role is that of supporting the parents in bringing up the child in the Christian faith.
 Provided that one Godparent is Catholic, it is certainly allowable for a non-Catholic to act as a witness to the baptism, provided he or she is baptised.
 It is not possible for an unbaptised person to act as a witness.

 If you live outside our Parish boundary and wish to have your child baptised at St Agatha’s you will be asked to get a letter of permission from the parish in which you live.